 You can also plug in a USB thumb drive.

-RAW photo formats.
-The device supports an impressive range of RAW formats by being able to read the embedded preview image and apply very basic operations like rotation etc based on that JPG preview.
+RAW Photo Formats.
+The Digital Foci Picture Porter Advanced supports an impressive range of RAW formats by being able to read the embedded preview image and apply very basic operations like rotation etc based on that JPG preview.
 That embedded JPG preview is also used for the thumbnails that you view on screen.
 It doesn’t render its own previews directly from the RAW data, and you can’t do any image editing like adjusting contrast, etc. It can read EXIF and IPTC information as well.

 The RAW formats it supports are: Canon CR2, Canon CRW, Nikon NEF, Kodak DCR, Kodak KDC, Fuji RAF, Olympus ORF, Minolta MRW, Sony SR2, Sony ARW, Pentax PEF, Panasonic RAW, Panasonic RW2, Leica RAW, Leica DNG, PhaseOne, and Samsung DNG.
 You can find the full list, along with camera models, here.